 9. Have you selected a name for the Brazilian company?

 In general terms, company names in Brazil must include at least one word or expression indicating the company’s main activity.
-Company names cannot include swear words or expressions which may be offensive or immoral.
+Company names cannot include swear words or expressions which may be offensive or immoral, among other things.
+Foreign words can be used.

 The selected type of legal entity also needs to be shown in the company same – for instance, “Ltda” or “Sociedade Limitada” for limited liability partnerships, and “Companhia”, “S.A.” or “Sociedade Anônima” for corporations.